This Minecraft art project makes a great STEAM lesson as you need to use your math skills to create a symmetrical drawing.

 - Crayons or pencil crayons

-UPDATE: After teaching this lesson to quite a few classes, I’d like to share these tips:
+DIRECTIONS: After teaching this lesson to quite a few classes, I’d like to share these tips:

 I found that it was much better for students to draw their faces inside out (first eyes, then mouth, then head) than it was to do the usual outside in (head, then eyes, mouth).